fatfish-lab/aquarium-documentation/src/web/applications/profile.md

 If you are an administrator and you want your users to enable 2FA, you can share with them this URL: `https://[studio.example.com]/profile/mfa/new`.

-### Troublshooting 2FA errors
+### Troubleshooting 2FA errors

 If you encounter errors when enabling 2FA, you can try the following:

 - Make sure your device has its clock set correctly.
 The clock must be set to your correct timezone and time must be accurate.
-The best is to make sure your device is synchronised with your network time.
+It is best to ensure your device is synchronized with your network time.
 - Make sure the code you entered is still valid.
 Authenticator apps generate a new code every 30 seconds.

-If you still encounter errors, you can contact our [support team](../../contact.md) to help you.
+If you still encounter errors, you can contact our [support team](../../contact.md) for assistance.

 ## Personal access tokens